• Python Snacks

 When I first started Python programming and I always used to write my value-fetching-in-a-dictionary code like this:

-While this is a completely valid way of doing so, there’s a few issues with this:
+While this is a completely valid way of fetching values in the given dictionary, there’s a few issues with this:

 1. The try and except block, while more explicit with what you want, makes the code less-readable.